oVirt/ovirt-site/source/sla/quota.html.md

 *getAllQuotaStorageForSP*

 *   Input - Storage pool Id, and user Id.
-*   output - All storages for Quota, for user Id and Storage Pool (If Data Center is disabled all the storage for the DC will be returned).
+*   output - All storages for Quota, for user Id and Storage Pool (If Data Center is disabled all the storage for the storage pool will be returned).

 *getQuotaCluster* - Reflects quota_cluster_view (Using VM business entity)

 *   Input - Storage pool Id and Quota Id.
-*   output - All Cluster Quota properties for DC.
+*   output - All Cluster Quota properties for storage pool.

 #### Logic Design